Travel: Strategies for Smart Vacation Spending

 Book your flights at least six weeks in advance, and search for departures on Tuesdays, Wednesday and Saturdays to get the best fares.
 When pricing out flight options, don’t forget to consider alternate airports that might be within close proximity to the main airline hub in your vacation destination.
 If you’re traveling to NY, for instance, you’ll want to look at Newark, LaGuardia, and JFK to see which airport will give you the best rate.
 Connecting flights and early-morning departures can also help you save, but make sure that you factor in the costs of your trade-offs.
 If leaving on a 6 a.m. flight means you’ll have to take a cab to the airport instead of public transportation, you may end up spending more in the long run going with a later flight.

 6. Travel with a Group

 Travel with friends or family to cut down costs on everything from accommodations (renting a house instead of individual hotel rooms) to meals (cooking family-style meals at your rental house or suite instead of dining out).
 To ensure that splitting costs goes smoothly, make sure that you get on the same page with your group before you start planning the trip; talk about the level of accommodations and activities that everyone expects.
-Plan your expense-sharing strategy ahead of time.
+Plan your expense-sharing strategy ahead of time, since going into debt with credit cards often means that even the most most aggressive credit repair company won't be able to bail you out.
 Will you chip in equal amounts for a pre-paid credit card and use that for all of the expenses, or will one person pay for everything, and you’ll settle up after the trip is over?
 Have everyone contribute to the vacation fund, regardless of age; it’s a great way to teach children how to save.